Smoked Chicken Breast Recipe

 - Montreal Steak Seasoning

-How To Make Smoked Chicken Breast:
+How To Smoke A Chicken Breast:

 Start your smoker up and get it rolling, smoke.
 I used Pit Boss Grills Mesquite pellets but you can use any flavor of pellets to smoke your chicken, everyone has opinions on what the best wood pellets for smoky chicken are.